ICBC suspends all driver road tests, undertakes additional precautionary measures

 ICBC undertakes approximately 7,500 road tests a week across the province.
 The tests, in most cases, involve ICBC driver examiners conducting a driving examination in an individual's vehicle, in addition to some interaction at the Driver Licensing Office front counter.
 The cancellation of all road tests for the next two weeks impacts approximately 15,000 road tests.

-Customers with scheduled road tests are encouraged to visit icbc.com for more information or to call 1-800-950-1498.
+Customers with scheduled road tests are encouraged to visit icbc.com for more information or call ICBC's driver licensing information line.

 Other precautionary measures ICBC is taking to ensure the health and safety of our customers and staff include: